Sennheiser Momentum True Wireless 2: experience shows

 They are slightly smaller to improve comfort levels, they have improved boosted battery life to 7 hours plus another 21 hours with the charging case, and now offer active noise cancellation.

-What helps to set them apart, however, is the way you customise the sounds via the app boosting bass or treble or reducing both.
+What helps to set them apart, however, is the way you customise the sounds you hear via the app, boosting bass or treble or reducing both.

 Using you finger, you move around on your phone to change the 'wave' and then when you have something you like, create a preset.
 You can have different presets for different styles of music.